 Information sharing between boards of education, public health authorities and the Provincial Resource Program - Auditory Outreach will be in accordance with the School Act and Freedom of Information and Protection of Privacy legislation.
-To facilitate information sharing, Public Health clinics will, at the student's first visit to the clinic, seek parent/guardian signed consent to share audiological assessment and evaluation information with both the school/district and the Provincial Resource Program - Auditory Outreach.
+To facilitate information sharing, Public Health clinics will seek parent/guardian signed consent to share audiological assessment and evaluation information with both the school/district and the Provincial Resource Program - Auditory Outreach.